CAHLR/OATutor/aws/aiAgentGeneration/README.md

 ATTEMPT HISTORY:
   - All previous attempts per question in this problem

-LESSON MASTERY:
+CURRENT LESSON MASTERY:
-  - All attempted sub-lessons in same main lesson group
+  - Single percentage for current lesson only
-  - Format: "Lesson 1.1 Order of Operations: 49%"
+  - Format: "58%"

 RELEVANT SKILL LEVELS:
   - KCs specific to current problem step